How to love denim shorts

 Jorts are useful and inherently cool for summer, in both senses of the term.
 But why exactly do they look so laidback?
 As with a great number of styles, a little digging shows that once again it’s the music that paved the way.
 Debbie Harry made quite a commotion when she sported a pair of Levi’s cutoffs on a Coney Island beach in the 70s.
 Put a pair of revealing shorts on a young punk icon, and you’ve got yourself a recipe for a memorable look that’ll make head turns.

-From here jorts became emblematic of that disruptive punk scene, which was build upon the idea of conformism as a fraud.
-Tearing up the denim - an american symbol?
+From here jorts became emblematic of that disruptive punk scene, which was built upon the idea of conformism as a fraud.
+Tearing up the denim - an American symbol?
 Quite provocative.
 The anti-conformism of jorts reached a peak in the 80s when Motörhead’s frontman Lemmy pulled off a speedo-like pair of denim cutoffs that appeared nothing but badass and inimitable.
 Axl Rose also contributed to pump up the jort’s reputation with a more conservative length, with a nonetheless daring outfit.

 At the same time, on the other side of the spectrum, you had the beloved star of mainstream hit The Dukes of Hazzard Catherine Bach sporting her famous Daisy Duke shorts.
 Later on, magazines and the mainstream picked up the trend when Anna Wintour cleverly put denim on her debut issue of American Vogue in 1988.
 From then on, denim entered a new polished era, leaving the realms of the counterculture.
-Jorts became a festival essential - think of Kate Moss at Glastonbury in 2009 or any festival goers at Coachella.
+Jorts became a festival essential - think of Kate Moss at Glastonbury in 2009 or any festival-goers at Coachella.
 It’s now an essential of the summer uniform, with good reason.
 Although more mainstream than ever, they still have this unequivocal casual appeal which forces us to take note of where they’ll be shown off.
 It’s just common sense.

 How to wear